kirilla/le_flask/README.md

 ## Usage
 * Start the server by running __python3 server.py__
-* Keep the server running the foreground.
+* Keep the server running in the foreground.
 (No ctrl-z or "&".)
 * Run the test script in another Terminal, by typing __./test.sh__
 * Behold the output.